carla-simulator/carla/Docs/physics_control.md

 These properties are controlled through a `carla.VehiclePhysicsControl` object, which also provides the control of each wheel's physics through a `carla.WheelPhysicsControl` object.

+## `carla.VehiclePhysicsControl`
+The vehicle properties that can be changed from a `carla.VehiclePhysicsControl` are the following:

 - *torque_curve*: Curve that indicates the torque measured in Nm for a specific RPM of the vehicle's engine.
 - *max_rpm*: The maximum RPM of the vehicle's engine.
 - *moi*: The moment of inertia of the vehicle's engine.